Pink-Elephant-Studios/Pink-Elephant-Studios.github.io/README.md

 The first character to approach you is a shady-looking man named "Scout."
 He offers to give you a healing potion in exchange for information.

 IN GAME: Talk to at least six patrons and find out something about them.
+The first person [Keebo](keebo.md) talk's to is the noble.

 Out of Game: Start with this .md file or your index page, and link to at least five other pages.